This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Inadequate Environmental Conditions

-Fix lighting issues or bad ventilation quickly.
+Fix any lighting issues or ventilation problems quickly.

 Seeking Veterinary Care for Feeding Issues